section-engineering-education/engineering-education/content/articles/a-step-by-step-guide-on-how-to-use-typescript-with-nodejs/index.md

 Typescript, a JavaScript superset, is gaining tremendous popularity among developers.
 It incorporates every JavaScript feature with supplementary traits such as static typing, and type checking.

 Many factors make Node.js a popular JavaScript framework.
 Node.js has a strong NPM (Node Package Manager) ecosystem that provides open-source code (packages) that you can use in any of your Node.js projects.
 Check out [this fantastic article](/why-node-js-is-popular/) to learn more about why Node.js is a popular framework.
-Node.js is great for making server-side applications but It lacks some modern components such as type checking.
+Node.js is great for making server-side applications, but it lacks some modern components such as type checking.
 A Node.js codebase can also be very hard to maintain.

 Typescript supports these modern coding styles, such as static typing and type checking.
 It is made to build extensive and high-level applications.
 That's why it would be great to have Typescript as the primary language to support Node.js functionality.
 This allows you to write server-side-based applications with strong type checking, which allows you to avoid runtime type errors and other Typescript advantages and take full advantage of Node.js.

 To benefit from these vital Node.js features, you need to set up and configure your Typescript with Node.js runtime.
 This guide will teach you how to set up and run your Typescript application with Node.js and run some Node.js packages within your Typescript application.

 ### Prerequisites

 - [Node.js](https://nodejs.org/en/download/) installed on your computer.
 - Basic [understanding of Node.js](https://www.youtube.com/watch?v=fBNz5xF-Kx4).
 - Basic [understanding of Typescript](https://www.youtube.com/watch?v=2pZmKW9-I_k&list=PL4cUxeGkcC9gUgr39Q_yD6v-bSyMwKPUI).